lac-dcc/lif/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # Low-level Isochronous Form
+A function is said to be isochronous if its running time does not depend on secret inputs.
+In other words, the function must be invariant with respect to both operations and memory accesses.
-The goal of project Lif is the development of a technique that transforms a function into a version of it that is time and memory invariant.
-This property ensures that the set of instructions executed will always be the same regardless of the inputs.
-As a consequence, the execution time of said function will be constant.
-Such transformation method eliminates side-channels in implementations of cryptography.
+If every sensitive function of a program is isochronous, than the program itself is said to be isochronous.
+The goal of project Lif is the development of a technique that transforms a program into an isochronous version.
+This invariant property is desirable when dealing with cryptography, given that these implementations must be side-channel free.

 This repository is split into two folders described above:

-- `lang`: A small and simple language implemented in Haskell.
+- `tiny`: A small and simple language written in Haskell.
-          It exists primarily with the purpose of implementing a skeleton of the invariant transformation pass.
+          It exists primarily with the purpose of implementing a skeleton of the isochronous pass.
-- `llvm`: A LLVM implementation of the invariant pass.
+- `lif`: A LLVM-based tool that implements the isochronous pass.

 ## Overview
 Consider the following function, which takes two lists, _A_ and